 - “Any resident of the community of Olalla shall be eligible for membership in the Olalla Community Club.”

 Our clubhouse is one of the few remaining buildings from Olalla’s historic past, and we’re working hard to preserve this community treasure.
-Today, people in the community are invited to pay a membership fee of $35 to support the mission and upkeep of the Clubhouse.
+Today, people in the community are invited to pay a membership fee of $35/per person or $50/family rate to support the mission and upkeep of the Clubhouse.
 Some of the events held at the Clubhouse generate use fees.